matthias-pichler/eversports-fullstack-interview/README.md

 ### Domain: Memberships

-A `Membership` allows a user to participate at any class the a specific sport venue within a specific timespan.
+A `Membership` allows a user to participate in any class at a specific sport venue within a specific timespan.
 Within this timespan, the membership is divided into `MembershipPeriods`.
-The MembershipPeriods represent billing periods that the user has to pay for.
+The `MembershipPeriods` represent billing periods that the user has to pay for.

 For the scope of this exercise, the domain model was reduced to a reasonable size.

 #### Entity: Membership

 ```ts
 interface Membership {
     name: string // name of the membership